khm/DWF-Documentation/JSON-file-format-v4.md

 # The CVE top level objects

+THe CVE is comprised of a number of top level objects.
+Essentially the "root" object is just a JSON object with members that in turn are objects.
+These objects can in turn contain more objects, arrays, strings and so on.

+## CVE_data_type

-CVE_data_type: CVE/CNA/MENTOR must be present in root level, can be present in root level only [single]
+CVE/CNA/MENTOR must be present in root level, can be present in root level only [single]

+## CVE_data_format

-CVE_data_format: MITRE/other must be present in root level, can be present in root level or can be a child of anything [single]
+MITRE/other must be present in root level, can be present in root level or can be a child of anything [single]

+## CVE_data_version

-CVE_data_version must be present in root level, can be present in root level or can be a child of anything [single]
+must be present in root level, can be present in root level or can be a child of anything [single]

+## CVE_data_meta

-CVE_data_meta must be present in root level, can be present in root level or can be a child of anything [single] [CVEID]
+must be present in root level, can be present in root level or can be a child of anything [single] [CVEID]

+## CVE_affects

-CVE_affects must be present in root level, can be in root level only [multiple]
+must be present in root level, can be in root level only [multiple]

+## CVE_vendor

-CVE_vendor child of CVE_affects only, must be at least 1 present [multiple]
+child of CVE_affects only, must be at least 1 present [multiple]

+## CVE_product

-CVE_product child of CVE_vendor only, must be at least 1 present [multiple] [PRODUCT]
+child of CVE_vendor only, must be at least 1 present [multiple] [PRODUCT]

+## CVE_version

-CVE_version child of CVE_product only, must be at least 1 present [multiple] [VERSION]
+child of CVE_product only, must be at least 1 present [multiple] [VERSION]

+## CVE_description

-CVE_description root level object and child of anything, 1 must be present in root level [single] [DESCRIPTION]
+root level object and child of anything, 1 must be present in root level [single] [DESCRIPTION]

+## CVE_configuration

-CVE_configuration root level object and child of anything, optional, [multiple]
+root level object and child of anything, optional, [multiple]

+## CVE_references

-CVE_references root level object and child of anything, 1 must be present, [multiple] [REFERENCES]
+root level object and child of anything, 1 must be present, [multiple] [REFERENCES]

+## CVE_workaround

-CVE_workaround  root level object and child of anything, optional, generally under root, CVE_affects, CVE_vendor, CVE_product, CVE_version, CVE_configuration, [multiple]
+root level object and child of anything, optional, generally under root, CVE_affects, CVE_vendor, CVE_product, CVE_version, CVE_configuration, [multiple]

+## CVE_exploit

-CVE_exploit root level object and child of anything, optional, generally under root, CVE_affects, CVE_vendor, CVE_product, CVE_version, CVE_configuration, [multiple]
+root level object and child of anything, optional, generally under root, CVE_affects, CVE_vendor, CVE_product, CVE_version, CVE_configuration, [multiple]

+## CVE_timeline

-CVE_timeline root level object and child of anything, optional, generally under root, CVE_affects, CVE_vendor, CVE_product, CVE_version, CVE_configuration, [multiple]
+root level object and child of anything, optional, generally under root, CVE_affects, CVE_vendor, CVE_product, CVE_version, CVE_configuration, [multiple]

+## CVE_credit

-CVE_credit root level object and child of anything, optional, generally under root, CVE_affects, CVE_vendor, CVE_product, CVE_version, CVE_configuration, [multiple]
+root level object and child of anything, optional, generally under root, CVE_affects, CVE_vendor, CVE_product, CVE_version, CVE_configuration, [multiple]

+## CVE_problemtype

-CVE_problemtype root level object and child of anything, 1 must be present in root level [PROBLEMTYPE], generally under root only, [multiple]
+root level object and child of anything, 1 must be present in root level [PROBLEMTYPE], generally under root only, [multiple]

+## CVE_impact

-CVE_impact root level object and child of anything, 1 must be present in root level, generally under root, CVE_affects, CVE_vendor, CVE_product, CVE_version, CVE_configuration, [multiple]
+root level object and child of anything, 1 must be present in root level, generally under root, CVE_affects, CVE_vendor, CVE_product, CVE_version, CVE_configuration, [multiple]

 # Examples